-This debate has been going on since some horse trailer manufacturers started using aluminum in the 70’s.
+Some horse trailer manufacturers started using aluminum in the 70’s.
 Cargo trailer and small utility trailer manufacturers followed some time later.
 Aluminum trailer manufacturers claim weight savings, corrosion resistance, smoother ride, and longer life.
-I would like to point our a few comparisons between steel and aluminum and hopefully dispel some rumors and misinformation that has been passed as fact for too long.
+I would like to point a few comparisons between steel and aluminum and hopefully dispel some rumors and misinformation that has been passed as fact for too long.

 Steel is 66% stronger when compared pound for pound.
 This means it takes 3 times as much aluminum to equal the same structure as steel.
 Often times the weight gains claimed by aluminum trailer manufacturers are unsubstantiated when trailers are compared equally.